OhHeyItsJosh/COMP1004-Coursework/Planning/Progress tracker.md

 ## Complete

+- [ ] Implement ability to create and open project (a project selection menu):<br>- [x] Prototype project selection menu with wireframes<br>- [x] Implement the project selection menu in the application
 - [ ] [[Scrum Meeting 4 |Sprint 4 Spec]]
 - [ ] Task - Note relationship system:<br><br>- [x] implement data structure for relationship<br>- [x] allow relationships to be created in code and displayed on the UI<br>- [x] allow relationships to be created by the user
 - [ ] Begin development in the note tab functionality:<br><br>- [x] create navigation tree UI component for notes<br>- [x] allow notes to be selected from the navigation tree and displayed to the note content area<br>- [x] add ability to create top-level and nested notes